 Students who need to repeat a course must meet with the Registrar regarding scheduling.
 It is the responsibility of the student to meet with a financial aid officer to determine if any additional assistance is available to pay any additional tuition and fees associated with repeating a course.
 A student who fails a course must repeat that course at the next available opportunity, subject to space limitations.
-Likewise, a student who withdrew from a course must repeat that course as soon as possible after re-entry.
+A student who withdrew from a course must repeat that course as soon as possible after re-entry.
 Failing or withdrawing from a course and the subsequent required repeat may interrupt the student's enrollment, delay the student's expected graduation date, negatively impact financial aid eligibility and/or impact the student's satisfactory academic progress status.
-Specific to the Paramedic Program, a student may only repeat a course twice within the program.
-If a student fails a course twice, they will be removed from the program.
+Students who are required to repeat a course due to failure or withdrawal may be required to delay repeating the required course if the required course is not immediately available.